ArneDeloose/Masterproef2018Code/Documentation/Function descriptions.md

 ---

-adjustable_parameters, return(para)

-Reads in parameters defined by the user in the textfile 'parameters.txt'

----

 set_parameters(), return(para)

 This function sets a number of parameters needed in other functions.
-It is called automatically in other functions when needed.
+It reads in these parameters from the textfile 'parameters.txt'.
+This function is called automatically in other functions when needed.
 Keeping all parameters in one place allows for easier tuning.
 Parameters can be overwritten with an optional argument in other functions.

 ---

 set_path(), return(path)

 Sets the path as the current working directory (needed to read and write files).
 Called whenever needed.

+---

+read_templates(\**optional), return(regions, rectangles)

+Reads in the templates from the correct folder.
+If the folder is somewhere else, this can be specified with the optional 'Templates' argument.

+---

+make_folders(path), return()

+Checks whether necessary folders exist for templates and creates new ones if need be.

+---

+import_map(map_name, \**optional), return(net, raw_data)

+Imports a SOM map.
+Maps are stored as 'map_name'.npy and 'map_name'\_data.npy.
+Raw_data can be used to visualise the map on the data that was used.
+Optional argument 'path' can be used to specify a different directory.

+---

+import_map(dml, \**optional), return(D)

+Imports a dml matrix.
+Optional argument 'path' can be used to specify a different directory.

+---

+set_numbats(list_bats, \**optional), return(num_bats, num_total)

+Sets the number of reference images for each bat.
+For this the code assumes there is a folder 'Templates_arrays' in the working directory.
+If this is not the case, an alternate path can be specified as the optional argument 'Templates'.

+---

+set_batfreq(rectangles_temp, regions_temp, list_bats, num_bats), return(freq_bats, freq_range_bats, freq_peakT_bats, freq_peakF_bats)

+Sets a number of frequencies needed for the calculation of the scores (see cacl_col_labels).
+For this, the median value over the references is taken.

+---

+set_batscolor(\**optional), return(list_bats, colors_bat)

+Assigns a color to each bat.
+The optional argument 'Templates' can be used to specify an alternate path to the templates.

+---

+**Module 2:...:**

 ---